-While the uncertainty assessments made for the individual budget components were described in a common framework, different approaches to uncertainty characterisation were used for the different products.
-The reasons for the conceptual differences as well as their consequences for the relative uncertainty levels within the budget assessments have not been fully elaborated.
-A further consolidation and standardisation of uncertainty characterisation could allow, in a more flexible way, to propagate uncertainties to different functionals, such as to anomalies with respect to different reference states, or to time-dependent rates of change.

-No correlation between errors of different budget elements were accounted for when combining the different elements in budget assessments.
+- While the uncertainty assessments made for the individual budget components were described in a - 1184 common framework, different approaches to uncertainty characterisation were used for the different - products.
+The reasons for the conceptual differences as well as their consequences for the relative - uncertainty levels within the budget assessments have not been fully elaborated.
+A further consolidation - and standardisation of uncertainty characterisation could allow, in a more flexible way, to propagate - uncertainties to different functionals, such as to anomalies with respect to different reference states, or - to time-dependent rates of change. - No correlation between errors of different budget elements were accounted for when combining the - different elements in budget assessments.
 However, such correlations exist.
-An important example is the GIA correction, which is significant by its magnitudes and uncertainties.
-In our study, Errors in the GIA corrections and their uncertainties are -1.37 ± 0.19 mm yr-1 for the GRACE OMC estimates, -0.14 ± 0.09 mm yr-1 and -0.02 ± 0.02 mm yr-1 for the GRACE-based assessment of the Antarctic and Greenland mass contribution, respectively, $(-1.37 \pm 0.17 \text{ mm yr}^{-1})$ are and $-0.30 \pm 0.05 \text{ mm yr}^{-1}$ likely correlated with errors of GIA corrections for GRACE inferences of the ice sheet contribution $(-0.14 \pm 0.09 \text{ mm yr}^{-1})$ for Antarctica; $-0.02 \pm 0.02 \text{ mm yr}^{-1}$ for Greenland) and also correlated with the error of the GIA correction applied to for the altimetric sea levelGMSL change $-(-0.30 \pm 0.05 \text{ mm yr}^{-1})$.
-(These numbers are subtracted from the uncorrected results.)
-The errors in these GIA corrections to different budget elements are likely correlated among each other.
+An important example is - the GIA correction, which is significant by its magnitudes and uncertainties.
+In our study, the GIA - 1193 corrections and their uncertainties are $-1.37 \pm 0.19$ mm yr-1 for the GRACE OMC estimate, $-0.14 \pm$ - 1194 $0.09 \text{ mm yr}^{-1}$ and $-0.02 \pm 0.02 \text{ mm yr}^{-1}$ for the GRACE-based assessment of the Antarctic and - Greenland mass contribution, respectively, and $-0.30 \pm 0.05$ mm yr-1 for the altimetric GMSL change. - 1196 (These numbers are subtracted from the uncorrected results.)
+The errors in these GIA corrections to - different budget elements are likely correlated among each other.

 As a matter of fact, already the choice of a GIA model used for GIA corrections poses consistency issues not resolved in the present study.
-We used the regional GIA model IJ05_R2 (Ivins et al., 2013) for GRACE-based AIS mass change estimates as opposed to the global GIA models used for GRACE-based OMC estimates and GrIS mass change estimates.
+We used the regional GIA model IJ05\R2 (Ivins et al., 2013) for GRACE-based AIS mass change estimates as opposed to the global GIA models used for GRACE-based OMC estimates and GrIS mass change estimates.
 It is subject to ongoing controversy whether global models are consistent with geodetic and geological evidence over Antarctica (Ivins et al., 2013; Argus et al., 2014).
-Regional GIA models like IJ05_R2, W12 (Ivins et al., 2013; Whitehouse et al., 2012), on the other hand, are not constructed to obey geological evidence on global sea-level history.
+Regional GIA models like IJ05\R2, W12 (Ivins et al., 2013; Whitehouse et al., 2012), on the other hand, are not constructed to obey geological evidence on global sea-level history.

-Other Contributions discussed in (Sect.
-3.8) that which were not included in our budget analysis nor in our uncertainty assessment are on the order of 0.1 mm yr-1, with the largest single unconsidered contribution likely being the elastic seafloor deformation effect.
+Other contributions (Sect.
+3.8) which were not included in our budget analysis nor in our uncertainty assessment are on the order of 0.1 mm yr-1, with the largest single unconsidered contribution likely being the elastic seafloor deformation effect.
 Coarse estimates based on the literature review of Sect.
 3.8 indicate that considering the discussed effects does not change the overall conclusions of our study.

-It is also important to mention that our 'global' mean sea level assessment as well as our assessment of the steric contribution, by its limitation to the 65°N-65°S latitude range, left out 6% of the global ocean area. iIn the Arctic and in the Southern Ocean.
-In the polar oceans, satellite altimetry has sampling limitations due to orbital geometry and sea-ice coverage.
+It is also important to mention that our 'global' mean sea level assessment as well as our assessment of the steric contribution, by its limitation to the 65°N-65°S latitude range, left out 6% of the global ocean area.
+In the Arctic and in the Southern Ocean, satellite altimetry has sampling limitations due to orbital geometry and sea-ice coverage.
 Likewise, Argo floats and other in-situ sensors have sampling limitations due to the presence of sea ice.
 Therefore, SLB assessments for the polar oceans (e.g., Raj et al., 2020) are even more challenging than for the 65°N-65°S latitude range focussed on in this paper.
 An assessment of the truly global mean sea-level and its contributions would involve higher uncertainties than quoted here for the 65°N-65°S range.